jvalue/jayvee/rfc/0017-error-values/README.md

 Similarly, SQL exporters can now replace any table cell containing `missing` with `NULL`.

+### Operator interactions

+- Unary operators:
+  - If the parameter is `invalid`, the result is `invalid`
+  - If the parameter is `missing`, the result is `missing`
+  - The following operations evaluate to `invalid`:
+    - Square root of a negative number
+    - Parsing failure for `asDecimal`, `asInteger` or `asBoolean`

+- Binary operators:
+  - The following operations always evaluate to `invalid`:
+    - Division by zero
+    - Root of a negative number
+    - 0th root of a number
+    - Number modulo zero
+  - If at least one of the parameters is `invalid`, the result is `invalid`
+  - If at least one of the parameters is `missing` and no parameter is `invalid`, the result is `missing`

+- Ternary operators:
+  - If at least one of the parameters is `invalid`, the result is `invalid`
+  - If at least one of the parameters is `missing` and no parameter is `invalid`, the result is `missing`

 ## Drawbacks

 <!-- TODO: (optional) Discuss the drawbacks of the proposed design. -->